coderofgames/iot_entanglement/README.md

 ### Project plan.

--the bulk of the project can be built in php.
+- the bulk of the project can be built in php.
--the main issue is the mobile apps real security and privacy.
+- the main issue is the mobile apps real security and privacy.
 - the mobile app may have to be a web app which also suffers from security issues
 - post messages may be less secure than a tcp/ip link for exanple.